 of Solar Energy

-As the earth calls us to transition to renewable energy, there is a danger we will lose an opportunity to equitably share and localize the enormous wealth of a green energy economy.
-Our common law traditions can help us capture some of the sun’s commonwealth benefits and share them locally with those most in need.
+As the earth calls us to transition to renewable energy, we need new ownership models to equitably share and localize the enormous wealth of the green energy economy.
 Community trusts and commons are ancient and contemporary ways to make sure that, as the sun shines for everyone, all earth citizens have access to its benefits.
+Designed after the medieval English peat and forest energy commons, Solar Commons* are a new ownership model making low-income communities owners of the benefits of a solar energy asset located in their community.
+Solar Commons Trusts are designed with communities to fund programs serving those most in need: homeless shelters, community gardens, job training.

-We believe that solar energy is a key part of the solution for a healthy planet and we are determined to build a world where ALL communities can access commonwealth benefits through solar technology.
-We do this by facilitating Solar Commons (TM)--community trust-owned solar energy projects that benefit low-income communities.
-Solar Commons projects also use public art to make visible the web of relationships that link solar technology, earth stewardship, trust ownership and social equity.
-We started the Solar Commons nonprofit in 2017; our 501(c)3 status is pending.
-We treasure our close collaboration with the Vermont Law School Energy Clinic.
+We started the Solar Commons nonprofit in 2017 and became a 501(c)3 nonprofit in 2019.
+We treasure our close collaboration with the Vermont Law School Energy Clinic and the Solar Commons Project Research Team.
 Years ago, the first proposed Solar Commons project won a USGBC Legacy Project Award.
 That project was connected to the grid in 2018, becoming the first US Solar Commons Project and a finalist in the US Department of Energy Solar In Your Community Challenge.
 Slowly but surely we will prove that community trust ownership of solar energy is a green economy tool of community empowerment.
-You can read the 2018 Rocky Mountain Institute’s analyses of the Solar Commons financial model HERE and their study of Solar Commons scalability potential HERE.

-*The Solar Commons name and concept are protected by a Creative Commons license (CC By-NC-ND 3.0)
+*The Solar Commons name and concept/model are trade marked and protected by a Creative Commons license (CC By-NC-ND 3.0)